Meet the man watching over the oldest clocks in Texas.

 On March 24, 2008, the Southwest Museum of Clocks and Watches opened its doors on the town square in Lockhart, in the shadow of the busted tower clock he brought back to life.
 It was the third major museum dedicated strictly to horology in the United States, after the National Watch and Clock Museum and Clock Museum in Columbia, Pennsylvania, and the American Clock and Watch Museum in Bristol, Connecticut, and the first of its kind in the American South.

-On his first Saturday eight years ago, Steel told Galbraith that he couldn’t possibly lead a tour of the museum, as he only knew about the clocks in his home and the watch on his wrist.
-An hour later, Steel was thrust into action, leading a small group from timepiece to timepiece.
-Halfway through, Galbraith joined the group and listened in, as Steel rattled off dates and countries and clockmakers as if from memory.
-When the tour was over and the group was out of earshot, Galbraith pulled Steel aside.
+On his first Saturday eight years ago, Sweet told Galbraith that he couldn’t possibly lead a tour of the museum, as he only knew about the clocks in his home and the watch on his wrist.
+An hour later, Sweet was thrust into action, leading a small group from timepiece to timepiece.
+Halfway through, Galbraith joined the group and listened in, as Sweet rattled off dates and countries and clockmakers as if from memory.
+When the tour was over and the group was out of earshot, Galbraith pulled Sweet aside.